wingedpanther/nmbi/content/posts/nmbi/Overseas-Recognition-Prep/index.md

 ---
-title: "NMBI Registration Preparation"
+title: "Guide for preparing the NMBI Overseas Recognition Application"
-summary: Read about the documents required and preparation methods for the Overseas Recognition process.
+summary: Find out what documents are required and how the Overseas Recognition process works.
-date: 2022-07-17
+date: 2022-10-29
 series: ["Documents"]
 weight: 1
 aliases: ["/nmbi-overseas-recognition"]